clairey-zx81/json-model/SPEC.md

 - discuss other transformations? mv/cp?
   eg promote an optional prop to mandatory, or the reverse?
 - expand constrained models?
+- what predefs should be relevant to typical use cases?

 ### From JSON Model v1 to v2.